bloominstituteoftechnology/DevOps-Deployment/README.md

 Google Cloud platform to host a front end:
 [Quick GCP setup](https://codelabs.developers.google.com/codelabs/cloud-slack-bot/index.html#0)

+This is the same tutorial as for the back end.
+Ignore the stuff about the slack bot.
+Instead, you will check out this repository to the docker container.

 [Set up Jenkins on Container Engine](https://cloud.google.com/solutions/jenkins-on-container-engine-tutorial#top_of_page)

 [Jenkins on GCP, long](https://cloud.google.com/solutions/continuous-delivery-jenkins-container-engine)

 Your front end will be a React app that displays its own version, the back end's version, and the time from the back end.

-    brew install docker
+    // Reference commands, you will find them in the above tutorials. brew install docker
     do (https://cloud.google.com/sdk/docs/#mac)
     ./google-cloud-sdk/install.sh